-Organizations can follow a series of steps for performing Rightsizing, which are as follows:
+Organizations can follow some steps for performing rightsizing, which are as follows:

-- Announcement: The management should make the announcement as soon as possible so that the employees get prepared for the process and cooperate during the entire process.
+The management should make the announcement as soon as possible.
+So, the employees get prepared and remain cooperative during the entire process.

-- Explain- Why Rightsizing?
-The organization should provide a valid reason for adopting Rightsizing to its employees.
+The organization should provide a valid reason to its employees for adopting Rightsizing.

-- Communication: The management must communicate changes to the individuals affected by the process.
+The management must communicate changes to the employees affected by the process.
 They must also provide assistance to digest the change.